5 things to know about Aussie farmers

 Australia has a landmass spanning more than 769.2 million hectares.
 Farmers manage over half of this – 51 percent, to be exact.
 From managing the soil, natural vegetation and waterways, everyday farmers are taking care of Australia for us and for the generations to come.
 All while producing the food and fibre we rely on.

 2. Farmers are leading Australia’s emissions reduction efforts

 From 1996 to 2016, Australian farmers reduced their greenhouse gas emissions intensity by 63 percent.
-Agriculture is in a unique position – while some agricultural practices do generate emissions, there are many ways in which farmers also sequester carbon, through pasture, tree planting and crop rotation.
-Australia’s red meat industry has a goal to be carbon neutral by 2030, which if achieved will be world-leading, and Australia’s farm sector has committed to an economy-wide net carbon zero target by 2050.
+Agriculture is in a unique position.
+While some agricultural practices do generate emissions, there are many ways in which farmers also sequester carbon, through pasture, tree planting and crop rotation.
+Australia’s red meat industry has a goal to be carbon neutral by 2030, which if achieved will be world-leading.
+Australia’s farm sector has also committed to an economy-wide net carbon zero target by 2050.

 3. Farmers are experts at water management

-Australia is the second-driest continent in the world (Antarctica is the driest), with an average annual rainfall of than 600mm across 80 percent of the country.
+Australia is the second-driest continent in the world (Antarctica is the driest).
+We have an average annual rainfall of than 600mm across 80 percent of the country.
 Our farmers are therefore experts at growing food and fibre with very little water.

 As an example, Australian cotton growers are among the most water efficient in the world thanks to advancements in irrigation systems and plant breeding.
 Australian cotton growers have improved their water use efficiency by 48 percent since 1992.

 Similarly, Australian rice growers use 50 percent less water than the global average.
 Over the past 10 years, Australian rice growers have improved their water use efficiency by 60 percent while also increasing the amount of rice they grow.